 Two qualifications will be available, a “certificate in railway control engineering fundamentals” and “advanced diploma in railway control engineering” (also remains as the full IRSE professional exam).

 Passes in existing modules will be valid for the new exam indefinitely.
 Please check the online tool to see which new module(s) you will have to sit to pass the full IRSE professional exam,

 Awards will remain available to candidates who achieve outstanding marks in the exam.

 The changes are detailed below, with frequently asked questions available:

-From October 2020, a new qualification will be available “fundamentals of railway control engineering” which covers all aspects of railway control engineering at a foundation level which will be a stand-alone qualification.
+From October 2020, a new qualification will be available “certificate in railway control engineering fundamentals” which covers all aspects of railway control engineering at a foundation level which will be a stand-alone qualification.
 This makes it suitable for a much wider group of people working on or around railway control and communications systems (for example junior signalling and telecoms engineers, project managers and planners, software developers and mangers of contractors and sub-contractors).